-Microstepping - extremely improved with low cost motors Motor - runs smooth and quiet Torque - reduced mechanical resonances yields improved torque
+Microstepping - extremely improved with low-cost motors Motor - runs smooth and quiet Torque - reduced mechanical resonances yields improved torque

-20.2 Microstep Table
+19.2 Microstep Table

-In order to minimize required memory and the amount of data to be programmed, only a quarter of the wave becomes stored.
+To minimize required memory and the amount of data to be programmed, only a quarter of the wave becomes stored.
 The internal microstep table maps the microstep wave from 0° to 90°.
 It becomes symmetrically extended to 360°.
 When reading out the table the 10-bit microstep counter MSCNT addresses the fully extended wave table.
 The table is stored in an incremental fashion, using each one bit per entry.
 Therefore only 256 bits (ofs00 to ofs255) are required to store the quarter wave.
-These bits are mapped to eight 32 bit registers.
+These bits are mapped to eight 32-bit registers.
 Each ofs bit controls the addition of an inclination Wx or Wx+1 when advancing one step in the table.
 When Wx is 0, a 1 bit in the table at the actual microstep position means "add one" when advancing to the next microstep.
 As the wave can have a higher inclination than 1, the base inclinations Wx can be programmed to -1, 0, 1, or 2 using up to four flexible programmable segments within the quarter wave.
 This way even a negative inclination can be realized.
 The four inclination segments are controlled by the position registers X1 to X3.
-Inclination segment 0 goes from M1 to X2-1 with its base inclination controlled by W1, etc.
+Inclination segment 0 goes from microstep position 0 to X1-1 and its base inclination is controlled by W0, segment 1 goes from X1 to X2-1 with its base inclination controlled by W1, etc.

 When modifying the wave, care must be taken to ensure a smooth and symmetrical zero transition when the quarter wave becomes expanded to a full wave.
-The maximum resulting swing of the wave should be adjusted to a range of -248 to 248, in order to give the best possible resolution while leaving headroom for the hysteresis based chopper to add an offset.
+The maximum resulting swing of the wave should be adjusted to a range of -248 to 248, to give the best possible resolution while leaving headroom for the hysteresis-based chopper to add an offset.

-Figure 20.1 LUT programming example
+Figure 19.1 LUT programming example

 When the microstep sequencer advances within the table, it calculates the actual current values for the motor coils with each microstep and stores them to the registers CUR_A and CUR_B.
-However the incremental coding requires an absolute initialization, especially when the microstep table becomes modified.
+However, the incremental coding requires an absolute initialization, especially when the microstep table becomes modified.
 Therefore CUR_A and CUR_B become initialized whenever MSCNT passes zero.